davidtchiu/davidtchiu.github.io/teaching/cs455/hwk6.exhash/index.md

 This method must run in amortized O(1) time.
 On a split, you may observe that this method runs in O(d) where d is the number of entries in the global directory.
-However, because each split allows for addressing 2 times more buckets, the insert operations between global splits averages out to O(1).
+However, because each split allows for addressing 2 times more buckets, the insert operations between global-splits averages out to O(1).
 ```

 #### Submitting Your Assignment